Configure environment variables

 ### Redis

-Configuring an external Redis server is optional but recommended for production systems.
-Redis helps improve the reliability of the service and enable caching to decrease load times, especially in large projects.
-Use a managed Redis service such ElastiCache with high availability (HA) and the following specifications:
+An external Redis server is optional but recommended for production systems.
+Redis helps improve the reliability of the service and enables caching to decrease load times, especially in large projects.
+Use a managed Redis service such as ElastiCache with high availability (HA) and the following specifications:

 * Redis version 6.x